 Poverty poses both immediate and long-term threats to children’s development.
-Child Trends researches and monitors the prevalence of child poverty over time, and its impact on child outcomes.
-Across all of our research areas, ranging from early childhood to youth development, our studies examine differences in child well-being by family income.
-We also have expertise in evaluating the effects of programs and policies aimed at children and families in poverty.
+Child Trends monitors the prevalence of child poverty over time, and its impact on child outcomes.
+In all of our research areas, from early childhood to youth development, we examine differences in child well-being by family income.
+We also evaluate the effects of programs and policies aimed at children and families in poverty.

 Our DataBank provides annual updates on the number and percent of children living under key poverty thresholds.

 Child Trends examines sexual activity, fertility, and contraceptive use and decision-making, focusing particularly on teens and young adults.
 Our research informs program providers and policymakers on strategies to prevent unintended pregnancies and sexually transmitted infections, and to promote healthy relationships.
 We collect and analyze data about teens and young adults, track trends, evaluate programs, and design and test new interventions and measures.